pornin/crrl/README.md

     curves](https://doubleodd.group/) jq255e and jq255s (along with the
     corresponding scalar types `jq255e::Scalar` and `jq255s::Scalar`).
     Key exchange and Schnorr signatures are implemented.
-These curves provide a prime-order group abstraction, similar to Ristretto255, but with somewhat better performance at the same security level.
+These curves provide a prime-order group abstraction, similar to ristretto255, but with somewhat better performance at the same security level.
     Moreover, the relevant signatures are both shorter (48 bytes instead of 64) and faster than the usual Ed25519 signatures.

   - Function `x25519::x25519()` implements the [X25519 function](https://datatracker.ietf.org/doc/html/rfc7748#section-5).
     An optimized `x25519::x2559_base()` function is provided when X25519 is applied to the conventional base point.
+Similarly, `x448::x448()` and `x448::x448_base()` provide the same functionality for the X448 function.

 Types `GF255` and `ModInt256` have a 32-bit and a 64-bit implementations
 each.
 The code is portable (it was tested on 32-bit and 64-bit x86, and